-How to Reduce Urea Levels in Blood Naturally
+How to Reduce Urea Levels in Blood with Diet?

 How to reduce blood urea by diet

-Blood in our bodies is an important fluid that runs through our heart, arteries, capillaries, and veins, carrying oxygen and all the necessary nutrients to the cells in our body.
+Blood in our bodies is a crucial fluid.
+It runs through our heart, arteries, capillaries, and veins.
+All while carrying oxygen and all the vitals to the cells in our body.
 Along with it, blood also carries the wastes produced by metabolism, the most crucial of which is the carbon dioxide, from the tissues to the organs, from where these wastes are expelled from the body.
 It is why many of us often worry about how to reduce blood urea?

 But aging and often mainly because of increased consumption of dietary proteins results in increased urea production in our body.
 This increased production of urea may cause plasma/serum urea in our blood to rise.

 This area is a waste product produced due to the breakdown of proteins by the liver.
-It carries through our blood, is filtered out by our kidneys, and is removed from the body through urination.
-But, if your liver isn’t healthy, the proteins may not get broken down the way they should be by the liver.
-And, if your kidneys aren’t healthy, the same may not get properly filtered out.
+It goes through our blood and is filtered out by our kidneys.
+Thenthe body removes it through urination.
+But, if your liver isn’t healthy, then what?
+The proteins may not get broken down the way they should be.
+And, if your kidneys aren’t healthy, the same might happen.
+The toxins will not get properly filtered out.
 Either of the two could lead to changes in the amount of blood urea in the body, resulting in certain health problems like:

 • Frequent need to urinate